-Maurine is a recently retired practicing pediatric neurologist in private practice who was affiliated with New York Presbyterian Hospital Weill-Cornell Medical School.
+Maurine is a retired practicing pediatric neurologist whose private practice was affiliated with New York Presbyterian Hospital Weill-Cornell Medical School.
 Reflecting her previous careers as a general pediatrician then child development specialist, Maurine’s focus was on assisting families with children who had severe developmental disabilities and brain injury access conventional and alternative therapies so that each child could reach his or her full potential.
 She was interested in finding ways to help non-verbal and motorically impaired children express themselves.

 She discovered the uniqueness of SAORI when she began weaving at Loop of the Loom and was immediately drawn to this joyful, contemplative art form.
 She was impressed with the ease with which young children learned to weave on the SAORI loom, how involved and focused they became in the weaving process, and how proud they were of their creations.
 She immediately saw how accessible this technique would be for many individuals with a variety of disabilities.
 In particular, the SAORI loom can be modified to accommodate those with motor challenges, her primary interest.

 BOARD OF DIRECTORS: MEMBERS